PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ```
 {: .bash}

 This downloads (if needed) and runs a small test image.
-See the [Final check](#final-check) section below for the output you should expect.
+See the [Final check](#final-check) section below for the output you should expect

 > ## Additional check for Apple silicon Macs
 >